weingithub/simplechatroom/README.md

 build a mysql unit test.

 ## thread poll
-just a simple try and it's not applicable tolong connection or block call such as read,accept.
+just a simple try and it's not compatible with long connection or block call such as read,accept.